Syllabus for CSC121

 Also note that you cannot earn a C in this course without having shown at least a 70% competency on each and every topic covered during the semester (not a 70% average over all topics, but 70% on each topic).
 (See main page for your course for a topic list.)

-In class activities refers to group activities (done during lecture time — ideally without a computer) and some sort of reading 'pop quizzes' (for both book readings and online notes).
+Participation activities refers to group activities (done during lecture time — ideally without a computer) and some sort of reading quizzes (for both book readings and online notes).

 The labs and projects portions of your grade will come from the three portfolios you will be handing in (see below).
 Tests will be done in lecture time — not take-home.